What Is Travel Speed in Welding and Why It Matters

 control travel speed carefully

-Watch for visible gaps between beads, a thin profile, and erratic spatter; those point to insufficient heat transfer and a pace that’s outrunning the puddle.
-If the weld gets wide, flat, or overheated, you’re lingering too long.
-Your molten puddle should stay steady and controlled, not chase ahead or balloon outward.
+Watch for visible gaps between beads, a thin profile, and erratic spatter.
+These signs often point to low heat transfer and a pace that outruns the puddle.
+If the weld gets wide, flat, or overheated, you may be lingering too long.

 Stick Welding Travel Speed: What to Watch For

-Stick welding shows travel speed problems just as clearly, but the signs look a little different from MIG.
-If you move too fast, you’ll see undercut edges and weak penetration.
+Stick welding shows travel speed problems clearly, but the signs look different from MIG.
+If you move too fast, you may see undercut edges and weak penetration.
 If you drag too slowly, the bead spreads too wide and slag can get trapped.
-Your goal is a steady pace that supports clean fusion and lets you use travel speed techniques with control.

 1. A quarter-moon bead shape with even ripples.